Minimally invasive surgery techniques including arthroscopy have revolutionized treatment.

 Anti-inflammatories, commonly known as non-steroidal anti-inflammatory drugs (usually abbreviated as NSAIDs or NAIDs) are used primarily to treat mild to moderate pain associated with inflammation.
 This inflammation may be the result of muscular tears, bursitis, tendonitis, arthritis, labral tears, or synovitis.
 Anti-inflammatories are also used as a first line treatment in conjunction with a strengthening program.
 Post-operatively, they are prescribed as well.

 Physical therapy is an integral component to the multi-faceted team approach of examining and treating hip pain.
-The importance of physical therapy at the Center for Hip Preservation is to assist in gaining an understanding of the underlying causes of hip pain and then to collaborate with a team of physicians in order to design a comprehensive treatment approach.
+The importance of physical therapy is to assist in gaining an understanding of the underlying causes of hip pain and then to collaborate with a team of physicians in order to design a comprehensive treatment approach.
 Rehabilitation is useful in many ways.
 It may be used as a non-invasive approach to treatment, whereby surgery for the patient is not or no longer indicated.

 The hip joint is a very deep joint surrounded by almost 30 muscles.
 Physical therapy aims to strengthen these muscles, increase flexibility, maintain range of motion of the joint, and decrease the associated inflammation.
 In the case of a labral tear, physical therapy will not heal the tear.
 With the appropriate muscular training and activity modification, however, the condition may become asymptomatic and therefore require no surgery.